SebastianLindmark/Egg-Clock/README.md

 # Egg-Clock
-A hobby project implementing an egg clock using an arduino board.
+A simple hobby project implementing an egg clock using an arduino board.

 ## Components
 * Arduino Nano